-This module is an introduction to Calculus for students in life sciences, applied engineering, humanities and social science majors.
-It gives a broad overview of the methods of Calculus, putting more emphasis on applications, rather than on mathematical rigor.
+This module gives a broad overview of the methods of Calculus, putting more emphasis on applications, rather than on mathematical rigor.
 Most of the concepts and methods are backed up by examples from chemistry, biology, economics and/or other sciences.
 In this module students enhance both their quantitative problem-solving skills as well as their conceptual understanding of mathematical methods.